National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/tools.md

 Informaticians and data scientists then utilize the computational phenotype and vetted concept sets to generate fact tables (i.e. datasets containing information about each patient like demographics, comorbidities, lab results, etc) for the cohorts of interest using the raw OMOP tables, which requires specific knowledge of how to work with large datasets in a Spark environment.
 Fact tables include all the information needed to characterize a cohort and perform downstream analyses to answer your research questions.
 Facts can include patient demographics, socioeconomic status, COVID status/severity, medications, comorbidities, etc.  Logic Liaison Fact Table Templates can provide you a boost by allowing fast and robust generation of commonly used facts using N3C vetted concept sets and peer-reviewed code as a starter table.
 You can then append this base fact table to include project-specific facts needed for analyses.  @fig-tools-060-ll-template-1 and @fig-tools-070-ll-template-2 in the N3C Knowledge Store section of this chapter provide a more detailed view of how Logic Liaison Templates can be integrated into a project to expedite fact table generation.
 The generation of the original fact tables from raw OMOP tables can be done using Code Workbooks (@sec-tools-apps-workbook) or Code Repositories (@sec-tools-apps-repo).

 Data scientists and statisticians can then analyze the extracted and formatted fact tables.
 This includes statistical tests, summary tables, visualizations, and reports for the team to discuss.
 Data analysis is also a cyclical process with all team members engaged in assessing results and circling back to further refine the computational phenotype and concept sets if needed.
-Depending on the type of analysis needed, [Code Workbooks](tools.md#sec-tools-apps-workbook) or [Contour](tools.md#sec-tools-apps-contour) can be utilized at this step, followed by [Foundry's Notepad](tools.md#sec-tools-apps-notepad) for reporting out results for secure team dissemination within the Enclave environment.
+Depending on the type of analysis needed, [Code Workbooks](@sec-tools-apps-workbook) or [Contour](@sec-tools-apps-contour) can be utilized at this step, followed by [Foundry's Notepad](@sec-tools-apps-notepad) for reporting out results for secure team dissemination within the Enclave environment.

 Once you obtain results that you wish to share with others, all tables, figures, and other data needed for reporting in publications, conference submissions, presentations, or any other activity outside the N3C Enclave environment must be submitted as a Data Download Request for a download review by NCATS (see @sec-publishing).
 The download request is meant to ensure no prohibited data is being downloaded as per the [N3C Data Download Policy](https://covid.cd2h.org/download) summarized in the Publishing and Sharing Your Work chapter.
 After approval, your results can be included in research outputs, such as publications, and then submitted to the Publication Review Committee (see @sec-publishing).
 This step is necessary to ensure data are being reported properly in the context of the research project and that proper attribution is being given to all those who contributed to the success of the research, either directly or indirectly.
 Upon approval, you are free to submit to the venue of choice and freely present the approved data to anyone at any time.
 Data download requests are performed within the Enclave environment, followed by submitting a [Google Form to the Publication Review Committee](https://www.google.com/url?q=https://docs.google.com/forms/d/e/1FAIpQLSe8cezMX5KMXyo8DRb9qmgr95rAPEKcvIWIdZv72rIUxlcpIA/viewform&sa=D&source=docs&ust=1677168810532504&usg=AOvVaw12T-1ZD5cVj92DGadpr1IN).

-The following sections of this chapter discuss each of the features and applications needed to perform research in the N3C Enclave, and include links to external Palantir documentation, as well as direct the reader to other chapters of this book that contain a deeper dive into various N3C topics, such as the organization of data and best practices.
+The following sections of this chapter discuss each of the features and applications needed to perform research in the N3C Enclave, and include links to external Foundry documentation, as well as direct the reader to other chapters of this book that contain a deeper dive into various N3C topics, such as the organization of data and best practices.
 This chapter is best utilized along side the information provided in the next chapter, Best Practices and Important Data Considerations (see @sec-practices), which includes information on recommended data workflows, such as scheduling automatic data builds, to keep your research current, managing your projects using the Protocol Pad, and much more.

 ## Using Concept Sets {#sec-tools-concepts}